angus-ai/angus-doc/services/sceneanalysis/sceneanalysis.rst

 * ``'age_estimated`` : the age of the corresponding human has just been estimated, (expect 1 or 2 events of this type for each human)
 * ``'gender_estimated`` : gender estimation of the corresponding human. (expect 1 or 2 events of this type for each human)
 * ``focus_locked`` : if a human look in a specific direction for a significant time, this event is triggered with the pitch and yaw of the gaze registered in the data.
-* ``focus_unlocked`` : if a human look in a specific direction for a significant time, this event is triggered with the pitch and yaw of the gaze registered in the data.
 * ``emotion_detected`` : if a remarkable emotion peak is detected, the event is triggered with the related emotion type registered in the data.